Francis0743/Animating-with-LEDs/README.md

 # Animating-with-LEDs
-It is an animation software where you can draw on the GUI and have the output displayed via RGB LEDs (in a grid layout) in real time.
+It is an animation software where you can draw on the GUI and have the output displayed via RGB LED's (in a grid layout) in real time.